couchbaselabs/couchbase-python-client-manifest/README.md

-# Building And Contributing To Couchbase Mobile For Android
+# Building And Contributing To The Couchbase Server Python SDK

-This repository contains the "manifest" for Couchbase Mobile for Android, which is simply an XML file that instructs the "repo" tool where to find the multiple Git repositories containing the source code, and where to send patches to the Gerrit tool.
+This repository contains the "manifest" for the Couchbase Server Python SDK, which is simply an XML file that instructs the "repo" tool where to find the multiple Git repositories containing the source code, and where to send patches to the Gerrit tool.
 If you want to build Couchbase Mobile from source, or make contributions, these instructions will get you started.

 ## Get The "Repo" Tool